skip to content

 Prior vs Post Medical Records

 In most preexisting condition cases, you need to get prior medical records to show what treatment the plaintiff was receiving prior to the accident.
 If MRIs or X-rays before and after the accident demonstrate an objective change, your job is easier.
 In most cases, you do not have this.
 However, there are other ways to use prior medical records.
-If the plaintiff had not seen a doctor in years and suddenly has to undergo extensive care after an accident, that’s a good indicator that his pain level increased.
+If the plaintiff had not seen a doctor in years and suddenly had to undergo extensive care after an accident, that’s a good indicator that his pain level increased.
 If he was getting passive care before and responding well and suddenly he needs surgery, that is evidence of aggravation.

 Employment Records